 Should You Consider Forming Your LLC in Another State?

-You do not have to form your LLC in New Mexico even if it is where you live or do business.
-You can form an LLC in any state--for example, even though your business is in New Mexico, you could form an LLC in Nevada because it has a more favorable LLC law.
-Doing so will not save you New Mexico taxes because your LLC will have to qualify to do business in the state and pay the same taxes as any other LLC in the state.
-However, forming an LLC in a state with a favorable LLC law could provide you with more limited liability than forming it in New Mexico.
+All of the foregoing makes New Mexico one of the least attractive states in which to form an LLC as far as protection from personal creditors goes.
+However, you do not have to form your LLC in New Mexico even if it is the state where you live or do business.
+You can form an LLC in any state--for example, even though your business is in New Mexico, you could form an LLC in Nevada or Delaware to own and operate it.
+Doing so will not save you New Mexico state taxes because your LLC will have to qualify to do business in New Mexico and pay the same taxes as any other LLC.
+Indeed, your costs will increase because you’ll have to pay the fees to form your LLC in the other state plus the fees to register to do business in New Mexico.
+However, as a general rule, the formation state’s LLC law will govern your LLC.
+Thus, forming an LLC in a state with a favorable LLC law could provide you with more limited liability than forming it in New Mexico.

-So should you shop around for a state that provides the most limited liability to LLC owners?
-If your main interest in forming and maintaining an LLC is not running a business but protection of an asset within the LLC, you may want to consider forming your LLC someplace other than New Mexico.
-However, there are other factors you should consider as well, such as how much it costs to form an LLC in the other state.
-Moreover, there is no guarantee that courts will always apply the law of the state where you formed your LLC instead of the less favorable New Mexico LLC law.
+So should you shop around for the state that provides the most limited liability to LLC owners?
+If limiting liability is extremely important to you, you may want to form your LLC in states like Nevada, Delaware, or Wyoming that have very debtor-friendly LLC laws.
+However, there is no guarantee that New Mexico courts will always apply the law of the state where you formed your LLC, rather than the less favorable New Mexico LLC law.
 This is a complex legal issue with no definitive answer.
 Consult an experienced business lawyer for more information.

-For more information on LLCs and the limited liability protections they offer, see An Overview of Limited Liability Protection and LLCs.
+For more information on LLCs and the limited liability protections they offer, see Limited Liability Protection and LLCs: A 50-State Guide.